Shishi2003/Portfolio/README.md

 ## How to Run Locally
 1. Download or clone the repository
-2. Navigate to Level-1/Task-1/site/
-3. Open index.html in any modern web browser
+2. Open index.html in any modern web browser

 ## 👤 Author